cyriacbijun/Tensorflow_Sequence/Sequence_model_DNN/Sequence_model_DNN.md

 # Predicting Sequence model using DNN

-This blog is to demonstrate how to use tensorflow predict series trained on Sequence Models
+This blog is to demonstrate how to use tensorflow to predict series trained on Sequence Models

 You can use the [.ipnyb notebook](https://github.com/cyriacbijun/Tensorflow_NLP/blob/master/Sequence_model_DNN/Sequence_model_DNN.ipynb) that is given with the repo by downloading and starting a kernel.